wang-qinling/wang-qinling/README.md

 Hi, I am Qinling Wang.
 I am a student in mathematics.
-My research interest lies in mathematical finance and machine learning.
+My research interests lie in mathematical finance and machine learning.

-Besdides, I am interested in ice-skating, chess, hiking and many different kinds of mathematics and computer science.
+Besides, I am interested in ice-skating, chess, hiking and many different kinds of mathematics and computer science.